andresmoks720/VASIKAS/docs/DATA_SOURCES.md

 - **Default URL:** `https://aim.eans.ee/web/notampib/area24.json`
 - **Refresh:** poll every `VITE_POLL_NOTAM_MS` (default **60000 ms / 60s**)
 - **Mock fallback:** When `VITE_USE_MOCKS=1`, fetches `/mock/notams.sample.json` instead.
+- **Runtime toggle:** The `notams->live` control switches between live and mock feeds; the choice persists in local storage.
+The NOTAM panel shows raw vs displayed counts to spot discrepancies, and labels when live fetches fall back to mock data.
 - **Error handling:** On network/CORS errors, the app keeps the last good payload and shows a "stale" or "error" status indicator.
+Live fetch failures fall back to mock data with a warning.
 - **Notes:** NOTAM interpretation is **frontend-only** for the prototype; later moved to backend.

 ### Drone telemetry